The Crow (2024 film): Development

-On May 4, 2013, Deadline reported that Luke Evans had been cast as Draven.
+On May 4, 2013, Deadline reported that Luke Evans had been cast as Eric.
 Evans reaffirmed to Superhero Hype that the film would be as faithful as possible to the original.
 On July 3, 2013, The Crow's creator James O'Barr was named as the creative consultant of the film.
-In an October 2015 interview, O'Barr would discuss what had changed his mind about the reboot, and efforts to make the reboot a more faithful adaptation of the comic book, while remaining respectful to the original film.
+In an October 2014 interview, O'Barr would discuss what had changed his mind about the reboot, and efforts to make the reboot a more faithful adaptation of the comic book, while remaining respectful to the original film.
 On November 21, 2013, Schmoes Know had reports that Norman Reedus was up for the role of a character named "James", and that Kristen Stewart had at one time been considered for the part of Shelly.
 Location scouting took place in New Orleans, Louisiana and later in the United Kingdom.
 In July 2014, Gutiérrez signed on to the film Rings (2017), which would force him to later drop out of directing the film.
 In November 2014, O'Barr announced he was co-writing the screenplay with Cliff Dorfman.
 In December 2014, the studio hired Corin Hardy to direct the film.
 Evans told Den of Geek in an interview that he might not do the film, and it was later revealed that Evans has dropped out of the film due to other projects.
 On February 9, 2015, O'Barr told Blastr in an interview that he was interested in Sam Witwer for the role.